-As part of the Government’s plans to support struggling businesses affected by the coronavirus outbreak, the Coronavirus Business Interruption Loan Scheme (CBILS) will allow businesses to access loans which will keep their cash flow moving during any interruption to trading.
-But before you apply for the scheme, you should check whether you’re eligible for the Government’s support.
+As part of the government’s plans to support struggling businesses affected by the coronavirus outbreak, the Coronavirus Business Interruption Loan Scheme (CBILS) will allow businesses to access loans which will keep their cash flow moving during any interruption to trading.
+But before you apply for the scheme, you should check whether you’re eligible for the government’s coronavirus support.

 What support is available?